MANHATTAN, NYC, ORTON-GILLINGHAM TUTORS

 Latest News + Posts

-Our Orton-Gillingham tutors use a highly successful instructional approach geared towards individuals who have difficulty with reading, spelling, writing, or any combination of the three.
-The solution is to focus on students individual needs and incorporate an orton gillingham approach in order to improve literacy skills.
+Our Orton-Gillingham-trained tutors use a highly successful instructional approach geared towards individuals who have difficulty with reading, spelling, writing, or any combination of the three.
+The solution is to focus on students individual needs and incorporate an Orton-Gillingham approach in order to improve literacy skills.

-By stressing the alphabetic principle (or the relationship between sounds and letters), we are able to help your child to improve their literacy skills step-by-step.
+By stressing the alphabetic principle (or the relationship between sounds and letters), we are able to help your child and students with dyslexia improve their literacy skills step-by-step.
 Both you and your child will understand what is being learned, why it is important, and how to apply what has been learned to everyday literacy tasks.
-Our goal is to help your child develop into a confident, independent reader.
+The goal of our Orton-Gillingham tutoring is to help your child develop into a confident, independent reader.

 Learning his or her ABCs is your child’s first step towards mastering reading and writing.
 But sometimes, teaching such an important skill can be confusing for parents.
 Do you start with the letter names or the letter sounds first?
 Is there a right way to teach a child the alphabet?
 Click here to read what speech-language pathologist Dr. Jan Wasowicz has to say on our blog!